 What makes Semester at Sea unique from a traditional cruise?
 The rich academics and opportunities for continued education, all included in your rates!

 Most Lifelong Learners choose to partake in undergraduate coursework while at sea.
 Lifelong Learners attend class regularly, participate in group discussions, and complete the readings but are not expected to submit papers or take exams.
 Lifelong Learners do not receive academic credit for their involvement.
 Lifelong Learners may also select one Field Class per voyage for one of the courses they commit to during their sail.
 Field Classes are instructor-led, full-day in-port experiential programs uniquely designed to bring course concepts to life.
-Field Classes are required for undergraduate students and optional for Lifelong Learners.
+Field Classes are required for undergraduate students and optional for Lifelong Learners who are sailing the full voyage.

 All members of the voyage community participate in the Global Studies course, which is taught daily while at sea.
 This course offers an integrated, interdisciplinary introduction to each of the countries visited on the voyage.
 The Global Studies curriculum helps voyagers deepen their understanding of specific features of contemporary life and culture including politics, religion, environment, art, music, family systems, health, and more.
 It is also designed to take maximum advantage of the opportunity to think critically about their own societies and global change.